 R2 and R3 are in the upper right of the board.
-R2 is 330 ohms and is coded orange-orange-brown-gold OR it is a blue resistor coded orange-orange-black-black-brown.
+R2 is 330 ohms and is coded orange-orange-brown-gold.

-R3 is 1K ohms and is coded brown-black-red-gold OR it is a blue resistor coded brown-black-black-brown-brown.
+R3 is 1K ohms and is coded brown-black-red-gold.

 Resistors are not polarized so you don't have to worry about how they are oriented.

 DO NOT install the 75 ohm resistor R4.
 R4 is only to be used if you have problems with your television, and will be addressed in the troubleshooting section below.On the back of the board, solder the resistors by heating both the pad and the lead for a couple of seconds, then applying solder.Using wire cutters, clip off the excess leads near the solder joint.

 Step 2Insert the two diodes D1 and D2 into position in the upper right of the board.
 Both diodes are the same.
 Diodes are polarized and must be oriented correctly.
 The black band around the end of the diode goes on the right side.Solder the diodes into place.Clip off the excess leads.